The Journey: From Spec-Kit to SpecFact

 # 1. Preview what will be imported

-specfact import from-bridge --adapter speckit --repo ./my-speckit-project --dry-run
+specfact code import from-bridge --adapter speckit --repo ./my-speckit-project --dry-run

 # 2. Execute import (one command) - bundle name will be auto-detected or you can specify with --bundle

-specfact import from-bridge --adapter speckit --repo ./my-speckit-project --write
+specfact code import from-bridge --adapter speckit --repo ./my-speckit-project --write

 # 3. Review generated bundle using CLI commands